 The Object

-The object chosen should be from one’s “background”, or everyday surroundings.
-That means it might live on the mantle or desktop, be hung on a wall; it could be stored in the back of a drawer or left on the car’s dash.
-To be sufficiently “background” the object contains qualities that are latent and overlooked; seldomly might it draw eyeballs that truly see it (i.e. it’s not noticed much, or not anymore).
-The object might be something kept around for its appearance, its symbolism, its practical use, or for no discernible reason at all (it’s just there).
+The object chosen should be from one’s “background.”
+That means everyday surroundings: it might live on the mantle, desktop, or be hung on a wall; it could be stored in the back of a drawer or left on the car’s dash.
+To be sufficiently “background” the object contains qualities that are latent and overlooked.
+It seldomly draws eyeballs that truly see it (i.e. it’s not noticed much, or not anymore).
+The object might be something kept around for its appearance, its symbolism, its practical use, or for no discernible reason at all (it’s just there), like a tchotchke, knickknack, bric-a-brac, or trinket.
 When choosing an object, it should fit in one or two hands and not be too fragile.
-Novelty ought not be a factor in choosing, so there should be no shortage of these objects around.
+Novelty should not be a factor in choosing, so there should be no shortage of these objects around.

 Rules